Making and Measuring IMPACT: The Value of Architecture and Design Organizations

 Wrap Up Letter from AAO Executive Director Michael Wood

 Thank you to all who attended the 2013 AAO Conference, and a very special thanks to our local hosts, volunteers, and event sponsors.
-More than 125 delegates joined us at this year’s meeting in Boston.
+More than 125 delegates joined us at this year’s meeting in Boston, plus an additional 170 local guests for our public programs held in conjunction with BSA Space.
 People came from 32 U.S. Cities and from 5 countries to take advantage of this unique networking opportunity within our growing field.

 We certainly hope you left Boston with some new memories, new colleagues, and new perspectives about your work.
 I think consensus had it that this year’s roster of keynotes – architect Craig Dykers, museum director Maxwell Anderson, evaluation expert Stephanie Evergreen, and architecture center veteran Kent Martinussen – was one of our strongest yet, with each bringing a distinct energy and message that contributed to our chosen theme of Making & Measuring IMPACT.